 For each image setting described in Section~\ref{subsec:data}, we train two linear probes, one for horizontal and one for vertical configurations, to classify embeddings as one of three spatial positions.
 Training data is constructed using token embeddings extracted from 90 images; the embeddings that correspond to the three objects in an image serve as positive examples for their respective positions.
 In the \textit{Squares}, \textit{Shapes}, and \textit{Objects} datasets, identifying the visual tokens associated with each object is straightforward due to their fixed spatial layouts.
 In contrast, objects in the \textit{What’sUp} dataset vary in size and are not aligned to fixed positions.
 To handle this, we preprocess \textit{What’sUp} images by extracting bounding boxes for each object and use their spatial coordinates to identify the corresponding visual tokens (see Fig.~\ref{app:whatsup_preprocessing}).

 The resulting classifiers achieve nearly perfect accuracy on a test set of 30 images.
 In addition to classifying object-token representations, we also apply the probes to all other tokens in the image to assess whether ordering information representations are present in them.

-We find that the information about the object ordering is not confined to tokens corresponding to the objects themselves, but is instead distributed across multiple background tokens, as shown in Fig.~\ref{fig:probs}.
+Suprisingly, we find that the information about the object ordering is not confined to tokens corresponding to the objects themselves, but is instead distributed across multiple background tokens, as shown in Fig.~\ref{fig:probs}.
 Notably, probe predictions exhibit a strip-like spatial pattern aligned with object position, indicating that positional information is distributed coherently across background tokens rather than localized to object regions.
 This behavior contrasts with prior work on LMs \citep{prakash2024fine, prakash2025languagemodelsuselookbacks,dai-etal-2024-representational}, which shows that such representations are typically localized to a single token or a small set of adjacent tokens.
 In the following subsections, we demonstrate that the information contained in these strips is causally relevant for producing the correct final output.
 In Sec.~\ref{sec:fixing}, we further leverage this observation by intervening along probe directions to improve model performance.